-Considerations for Schools: Preparing for if Someone Gets Sick

-Use the following tool when making initial preparations for if a student, teacher, or other school staff member gets sick with COVID-19.

-Before Someone Gets Sick When Someone Gets Sick After Someone Gets Sick P Point Person(s): Point Person(s): Point Person(s): Make sure staff and families know they should not come to school, and that they should notify school officials if they have COVID-19 symptoms , are diagnosed with COVID-19, are waiting for test results, or have been exposed to someone with Immediately separate individuals with COVID-19 symptoms or who test positive for COVID-19.
-If necessary, transport sick individual(s) home or to a healthcare facility, depending on how severe their symptoms are In accordance with state and local laws and regulations, notify local health officials , staff, and families of cases of COVID-19 while maintaining confidentiality in accordance with the Americans with Disabilities Act (ADA) . symptoms or a confirmed or suspected case.
-Develop systems to: If calling an ambulance or bringing someone to Notify individuals of closures and restrictions put in place due to COVID-19 exposure.
-Have individuals self-report to administrators if they have symptoms of COVID-19, have person may have COVID-19.
-Advise those who have had close contact with a person diagnosed with COVID-19 to stay home, been diagnosed with COVID-19, are waiting for test results, or were exposed to someone with COVID-19 within the last 14 days. use these areas until after cleaning and disinfecting them (for outdoor areas, this includes surfaces or guidance if symptoms develop.
-50 Notify individuals of closures and restrictions put in place to slow the spread of COVID-19.
-Snared objects in the area, it applicable).
-Advise sick individuals that they should not return disinfecting.
+Co Us Considerations for Schools: Preparing for if Someone Gets Sick Use the following tool when making initial preparations for if Considerations for Schools: Preparing for if Someone Gets Sick Use the following tool when making initial preparations for if a student, teacher, or other school staff member gets sick with COVID-19. k with COVID-19.
+Before Someone Gets Sick When Someone Gets Sick After Someone Gets Sick Po Point Person(s): Point Person(s): Point Person(s): 60 Make sure staff and families know they should notify school officials if they have COVID-19 symptoms, are diagnosed with COVID-19, are waiting for test results, or have been exposed to someone with symptoms or a confirmed or suspected case.
+Develop systems to: Have individuals self-report to administrators if they have symptoms of COVID-19, have been diagnosed with COVID-19, are waiting for test results, or vere exposed to someone with they have symptoms of COVID-19, are waiting for test results, or were exposed to someone with COVID-19, with COVID-19, are waiting for test results, or were exposed to someone with COVID-19 within the last 14 days.
+Notify individuals of closures and restrictions put in place to slow the spread of COVID-19.
+Immediately separate individuals with COVID-19 symptoms or who test positive for COVID-19.
+If necessary, transport sick individual(s) home or to a healthcare facility, depending on how severe their symptoms are.
+If calling an ambulance or bringing someone to a healthcare facility, alert them ahead that the person may have COVID-19.
+Close off areas used by a sick person and do not use these areas until after cleaning and disinfecting them (for outdoor areas, this includes surfaces or shared objects in the area, if applicable).
+Advise sick individuals that they should not return to school until they have met CDC's criteria to discontinue home isolation .
+Other: Other: In accordance with state and local laws and regulations, notify local health officials, staff, and families of cases of COVID-19 while maintaining confidentiality in accordance with the Americans with Disabilities Act (ADA).
+Notify individuals of closures and restrictions put in place due to COVID-19 exposure.
+Advise those who have had close contact with a person diagnosed with COVID-19 to stay home, self-monitor for symptoms, and follow CDC guidance if symptoms develop.
+Wait at least 24 hours before cleaning and disinfecting.
 If 24 hours is not feasible, wait as long as possible.
-Ensure safe and correct use and storage Develop policies for returning to school after COVID-19 illness.
-CDC's criteria to discontinue home isolation and quarantine can inform these policies. discontinue home isolation.
-Other: of cleaning and disinfection products, including storing them securely away from children.
-Other: Identify an isolation room or area to separate anyone who has COVID-19 symptoms or who has tested positive but does not have symptoms.
+Ensure safe and correct use and storage of cleaning and disinfection products, including storing them securely away from children.
+Other: Other: Identify an isolation room or area to separate anyone who has COVID-19 symptoms or who has tested positive but does not have symptoms.
 Notes and Next Steps: Establish procedures for safely transporting anyone who is sick to their home or to a healthcare facility, if necessary.
-Develop a plan to support staff, students, and families experiencing trauma or challenges related to COVID-19. ] Other:
+Develop a plan to support staff, students, and families experiencing trauma or challenges related to COVID-19.
+Other: